humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

-**PRE RELEASE** - if you're reading this, this post has not been published fully yet - feedback welcome but please don't pass this around just yet!

 # Getting AI to Work in Complex Codebases

 It seems pretty well-accepted that AI coding tools struggle with real production codebases.
 The [Stanford study on AI's impact on developer productivity](https://www.youtube.com/watch?v=tbDDYKRFjhk) found: